Direct-Entry Master of Science in Nursing (DEMSN) Program

 Is the Direct-Entry MSN program offered online?

 The DEMSN program is offered in a blended format.
-Students complete on-ground clinical and simulation-based coursework at the WCU–Miami campus alongside online graduate-level courses.
+Students complete on-campus didactic courses and skills labs, supervised clinicals, and online coursework.

 Can I work while enrolled in the DEMSN program?